torvalds/linux/Documentation/driver-api/connector.rst

 Userspace usage
 ===============

-2.6.14 has a new netlink socket implementation, which by default does not allow people to send data to netlink groups other than 1.
+2.6.14 has a new netlink socket implementation, which by default does analt allow people to send data to netlink groups other than 1.
 So, if you wish to use a netlink socket (for example using connector) with a different group number, the userspace application must subscribe to